xunoaib/synacor-challenge-solution/README.md

 ## Code 4: Tablet

-Once the self-test completes, immediately type `take tablet` and `use tablet` to receive the next code.
+Once the self-test completes, we type `take tablet` and `use tablet` to collect the next code.

-Note: For later puzzles, be sure to also collect the `empty lantern` from the easternmost moss cavern.
+Note: For later puzzles, we also collect the `empty lantern` from the easternmost moss cavern.

 ## Code 5: Twisty Maze

-Explore the area to reveal a ladder leading to twisty passages.
+Exploring the area reveals a ladder leading to twisty passages.
 The maze seems unpredictable, with different exits leading to unexpected locations.
-However, the maze is quite deterministic and can be easily mapped out by recording your current location, moving in a direction, and then recording your new location.
+However, it's quite deterministic and can be easily mapped out by recording the current location, moving in a direction, and then recording our new location.
-Each location has a similar but slightly different description which can be used to uniquely identify it.
+Fortunately, each location has a similar but slightly different description which uniquely identifies it.

-You'll eventually discover a passage with a code chiseled on the wall (and a can of oil, which you should `take`).
-Interestingly, this code will only be correct if you have arrived at the location using in-game commands (no cheating).
+We'll eventually enter a passage with a code chiseled on the wall (and a can of oil, which we should `take`).
+Interestingly, the code will only be correct if we have arrived here using in-game commands only (no cheating).
 Using location hacks (i.e. by modifying memory) will cause an invalid code to appear.

-Below is a visualization of the maze.
-The rightmost red node has the code and can of oil.
+Below is a visualization of the maze, with the rightmost red node having the code and can of oil.

 ![](maps/twisty_maze_crop.png)

-Once you have the `can` and `empty lantern`, refuel and light your lantern (`use can` and `use lantern`).
-You can now safely navigate the dark passage to the ruins.
+We can now refuel and light the lantern (`use can`, then `use lantern`), and safely navigate the dark passage to the ruins.

 ## Code 6: Coins Puzzle